marina601/scooter-circle/README.md

 - [MongoDB documentation](https://docs.mongodb.com/manual/reference/operator/update/inc/) have been used to find out how to increment total number of reviews, when adding a new review.
 The same operator has been used to reduce the number of reviews, when the user is deleting a review.

-- Code for custom error handling pages has been sorced from [Flask documentation](https://flask.palletsprojects.com/en/1.(1.x/patterns/errorpages/)
+- Code for custom error handling pages has been sorced from [Flask documentation](https://flask.palletsprojects.com/en/2.0.x/errorhandling/)

-- Code to handle custom error message in HTML5 was sorced from [Stackoverflow](https://stackoverflow.com/questions/5272433/html5-form-required-attribute-set-custom-validation-message)
+- Code to handle custom error message in HTML5 form elements was sorced from [Stackoverflow](https://stackoverflow.com/questions/5272433/html5-form-required-attribute-set-custom-validation-message)
 ##### back to [content](#table-of-content)

 ### Media